colussim/ansible-aws-k8s/README.md

-The purpose of this tutorial is to create 3 identical OpenSUSE LEAP 15.3 virtual machines in AWS that we will deploy only with Ansible.
+The purpose of this tutorial is to create 3 identical OpenSUSE Tumbleweed virtual machines in AWS that we will deploy only with Ansible.
 With the goal of using this infrastrucutre to deploy a kubernetes cluster .

 ## What is AWS EC2 ?